“Daddy, will you hold mommy?”

 I couldn’t help but giggle.

-But my son was reassuring me all was fine.
+My son was reassuring me this was not that situation…;0)

 Unbeknown to me, my son had slipped off quietly to go have a chat with my husband.